felipebpassos/AtendeMais/README.md

 <h2 id="architecture">🏗️ Architecture</h2>

 <p>
-  Atende+ app is built with a modular and scalable architecture, making it easy to maintain and extend.
+  Atende+ was built with a modular and scalable architecture, making it easy to maintain and extend.
 Below is an overview of the main layers of the project along with examples from the code.
 </p>

 <h3>1.
 Frontend (React Native)</h3>